 Chop suey sandwiches have marked the beginning of summer for generations of people who grew up on the North Shore of Massachusetts.
-The beloved cheap treat was once sold throughout New England and as far south as Coney Island in New York.
+Vendors once sold the beloved cheap treat throughout New England and as far south as Coney Island in New York.

-They’ve been sold at the Salem Willows seaside park since at least 1905.
-Now they can be found at only two takeout stands at the Willows.
+They’ve been sold at the Salem Willows seaside park since the early 1900s.
+Now only one restaurant, Salem Lowe at the Willows, sells them.

 The chop suey sandwich is a cheap and filling concoction of roast pork or chicken, onions, celery and bean sprouts cooked in a thickened soy gravy and served on a hamburger bun.
 They are not to be confused with the Fall River chow mein sandwich, which lack bean sprouts and, often, meat.
 Chow mein noodles are an option on the chop suey sandwich, but required on the chow mein sandwich.

 The Salem Lowe restaurant serves the chop suey sandwich in bread rolled into a cone and wrapped in wax paper.
 According to the Roadfood blog, you have a choice of your sandwich in a take-out container or in a paper cone.
 “The cones are designed for eating while strolling, which is what you should do,” reports Roadfood.

 “If there were a Nobel Prize for food stuffs, one would surely have been awarded to the culinary genius at Salem Lowe that created the chop suey sandwich,” wrote one reviewer on Yelp.
 “Forget radiology, penicillin and world peace: this deliciously salty sandwich has done more for humanity than those things combined.”